pressbooks/docs/_pages/api.md

   "author": 1,
   "slug": "chapter-1",
   "content": {
-    "rendered": "&lt;p&gt;This is the first chapter in the main body of the text.
-You can change the text, rename the chapter, add new chapters, and add new parts.&lt;/p&gt;", "protected": false
+    "rendered": "<p>This is the first chapter in the main body of the text.
+You can change the text, rename the chapter, add new chapters, and add new parts.</p>", "protected": false
   }
 }</code></pre>